ramitsurana/awesome-kubernetes/README.md

 #### *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!*

-# What is Kubernetes ?
+# What is Kubernetes ? :fire::fire::fire::fire:

 > Kubernetes is an open source orchestration system for Docker containers.
 It handles scheduling onto nodes in a compute cluster and actively manages workloads to ensure that their state matches the users declared intentions.
 Using the concepts of "labels" and "pods", it groups the containers which make up an application into logical units for easy management and discovery.